Pros and Cons of Changing Your Business's Name

 Con: It’s Hard to Go Back

-Depending on the size and type of business you run, the average rebranding initiative can cost 10 to 20 percent of your marketing budget, according to HiveMind Studios.
+Depending on the size and type of business you run, the average rebranding initiative can cost anywhere from $1,000 to exceeding $50,000, according to Forbes.
 These costs can easily double if your campaign is unsuccessful.
 Before moving forward with your name change, make sure it’s the right move for your business.
 Going back to your original name and brand is expensive, and the damage to your reputation may be hard to repair.

 Conclusion: Consider Your Business’s Future Before Changing Your Name